googlefonts/variable-components-spec/variable-components-spec.md

 Here are some of the insights that led to the current design, in order:

-1. A component has full control over the designspace location of the component's base glyph.
+1. A component has full control over the designspace location of the component’s base glyph.
 It can even override a global axis value.
 1. The _global_ designspace location can affect the composite glyph, but to achieve the design goal of this propasal, it _does not need to affect_ the designspace location of the base glyph _directly_.
 (This is still open for